thomassuedbroecker/mongodb-container-kubernetes/README.md

 >> No `persistent volume claims` are used.
 So, keep in mind, if your Pod in Kubernetes crashes the data of the Database is lost.

-Based on the security feature of the [mongoDB default port `27017`](https://docs.mongodb.com/manual/reference/default-mongodb-port/), you need to run the application in the Kubernetes cluster to access the Mongo database.
+Based on the security feature of the [mongoDB default port `27017`](https://docs.mongodb.com/manual/reference/default-mongodb-port/), you need to run your application to access the Mongo database in the Kubernetes cluster.

 In other words, your UI application has to access the database using a server application, which also run on the free Kubernetes cluster (like the Mongo UI in that example here).
 You should implement a [backend for frontend architecture](https://developer.ibm.com/technologies/microservices/patterns/create-backend-for-frontend-application-architecture/).